core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # Acknowledgments
 {: numbered="no"}

+The authors want to thank
+Carsten Bormann,
+Roman Danyliw,
+Benjamin Kaduk,
+Murray Kucherawy,
+Francesca Palombini
+and
+Jim Schaad
-The authors want to thank Carsten Bormann, Francesca Palombini, and Jim Schaad for providing valuable input to the draft.
+for providing valuable input to the draft.

 --- fluff